Modafinil: Occupational

-Armed forces in various countries, including the United States, the United Kingdom, India, and France, have considered modafinil as an alternative to traditional amphetamines for managing sleep deprivation in combat or extended missions.
-The US military approved modafinil for specific Air Force missions, replacing amphetamines for fatigue management.
-The use of modafinil in military contexts without sleep deprivation is not recommended due to inconclusive evidence on its cognitive enhancement benefits and potential risks of adverse effects.

-Modafinil is also available to astronauts aboard the International Space Station for the management of fatigue caused by circadian dyssynchrony in orbit.
+Military forces in several countries, including France, the United States, and the United Kingdom, have used modafinil as an alternative to amphetamines for managing fatigue during combat operations and extended missions.
+The US Air Force approved modafinil for specific missions as a fatigue countermeasure.
+Modafinil is also available to astronauts aboard the International Space Station for fatigue management.

 Non-medical

-Modafinil has been used non-medically as a "smart drug" by various groups, including students, office workers, transhumanists, and professionals in various sectors.
-Its use is attributed by these individuals to its potential for enhancing attention, cognitive capabilities, and alertness.
+Modafinil has been used non-medically as a "smart drug" by various groups, including students, office workers, and transhumanists.

-The effectiveness of modafinil as a cognitive enhancer is still debated.
-Some studies suggest significant increases in cognitive abilities, while others indicate mild to nonexistent cognitive improvements.
-In some cases, it has even been associated with impairments in certain cognitive functions.
-It has been shown that modafinil's positive impact on cognitive abilities is more noticeable on sleep-deprived individuals.
+The reported effect ranges from a significant increase in cognitive abilities to a mild or absent improvement.
+In some cases, it has been associated with impairments in certain cognitive functions.
+It has been shown that a positive impact on cognitive abilities is more noticeable on sleep-deprived individuals.
 Therefore, in people who are not sleep-deprived, the potential of modafinil as a cognitive enhancer may be limited.